 How was the genocide carried out?

 With a meticulous and strategic organization, lists of government opponents were handed out to militias who went and killed them along with all of their families.
-Neighbors killed neighbors and some husbands killed their Tutsi wives, saying they would be killed if they refused.
+Neighbors killed neighbors and some husbands killed their Tutsi wives, saying they would be killed if they refused to submit to their orders.

 At the time, ID cards had people’s ethnic groups on them so militias set up roadblocks where Tutsis were slaughtered on sight with machetes, which most Rwandans kept around the house.
 Thousands of Tutsis women were taken away and kept as sex slaves.